wilofice/orion/tasks.md

     For further information visit https://errors.pydantic.dev/2.10/v/value_error "
 I want you to update the userPreferences model to handle default values for for working_hours(9 am to 5 pm with break between at lunch time 1h between 12:30 pm and 01:30 pm), time_zone, preferred_break_duration (default to 15 minutes), and work_block_max_duration (default to 1 hour).

+23) Examine current implementations of working hours in preference_router.py.
+There is a bu bug when creating a new user preference.
+The working hours are not set correctly.
+The default working hours should be from 9 am to 5 pm with a break between 12:30 pm and 1:30 pm.
+Update the implementation to ensure that the working hours are set correctly when creating a new user preference.
+Specially, there is a bug when the working_hours is an empty dictionary.
+The working hours should be set to the default values in that case.
+Update the implementation to handle this case correctly.
+Update the UserPreferences model to ensure that the working_hours can be null or undefined.